second-state/SOLL/README.md

 To support developers as many as possible, we design projects to not only support more smart contract programming languages, such as Rust and C++, but also support various VMs, such as Ewasm VM and evm.
 To achieve this goal, in the very first step, we develop SOLL, a compiler for Solidity-based smart contract running on Ewasm VM.

-SOLL has two phases in the code generation flow.
-Generate LLVM IR files first, then leverage LLVM framework to generate Ewasm bytecode.

 For application users, please refer to this document.
 You will know how to use SOLL to generate Ewasm bytecode from your Solidity smart contract or Yul language, and then deploy the Ewasm bytecode to Ethereum Ewasm TestNet.

 For developers, we provide another document for explaining the design of SOLL and how to develop and test the functionality of SOLL, please refer to the [Developer Guide](doc/guides/DevGuide.md) for more details.

 # 2. Current Status and Limitations